saed-gpr/linux/README.md

 Imagine you've installed Ubuntu or another Linux distribution (if you encounter any issues during the installation process, feel free to ask me to create a tutorial video), and now you want to start using it but don't know where to begin.
 If that's the case, I suggest reading this repository to improve your Linux skills!

-:red_circle: Notice: I am just sharing some of my knowledge (not all of it)
+> I am just sharing some of my knowledge (not all of it)

 # Topics

 let me tell you the topics: